Rhizomatic-IO/rhizomatic/README.md

 Classes marked with ```@Service``` will be registered when the runtime is started.

 ## Guice Modules
-If you do not want to use service class scanning or your services require special setup, application modules can provide implementations of ```com.google.injectModule```:
+If you do not want to use service class scanning or your services require special setup, application modules can provide implementations of ```com.google.inject.Module```:

 ```java
 open module module.a {